- PTSD in Teachers: Yes, It's Real! - August 19, 2018

 Why Emotions Matter

 A while back, I posted about why emotions matter in the classroom, but looking at brain research, there is so much more to talk about.
 Emotional memories can either be good or bad.
 Our good, positive memories are more motivational and are remembered for longer.
 So when we do activities in the classroom to stimulate learning that the students enjoy and become engaged in positively, they tend to remember those things more often.
 It is important to ensure students have positive memories, as well, because negative memories can impede learning.
 While some stress helps us function and get things down, too much stress makes students shut down.
 This shut-down happens in the brain at the cortex, so when a student is too stressed or feels a lot of negative emotions in the classroom, they cannot learn.
-By ensuring that students feel safe in the classroom, we keep their brains from shutting down so they can learn.By ensuring that students feel safe in the classroom, we keep their brains from shutting down so… Click To Tweet
+By ensuring that students feel safe in the classroom, we keep their brains from shutting down so they can learn.By ensuring that students feel safe in the classroom, we keep their brains from shutting down so they can learn Click To Tweet

 Teach for Deeper Understanding, Not for Rote Memorization